tgvaughan/remaster/README.md

 3. difficult to configure sampling in BD models,
 4. inflexible design.

-ReMASTER is in development and is not yet ready for use.
+Remaster is in development and is not yet ready for use.

 Development News
 ----------------

 ### 2022-04-06

 Remaster can now simulate birth-death trajectories and birth-death sampling trees with piecewise-constant rate variation.
 There's no support yet for contemporaneous sampling (or birth/death) events, nor is there yet support for the approximate algorithms needed to handle extremely large populations (10^6+), but in some ways it is already more flexible and capable than MASTER.
 Here is an example SEIR simulation XML with a finite sampling window:

 ```xml
 <beast version="2.0" namespace="beast.core.parameter:beast.core:remaster">